t-d-k/LibreCrypt/docs/FAQ.md

 *A:* This decision is left up to the user.

-Using more than one RNG increases the security offered by DoxBox as the combined random data generated will be at least as random as the most random RNG selected.
+Using more than one RNG increases the security offered by LibreCrypt as the combined random data generated will be at least as random as the most random RNG selected.
 Should one of the RNGs subsequently be found to be weak (i.e. producing data that is not as random as it should be), the random data used will still be as strong as the strongest RNG used.

 See the [Technical Details: Random Number Generators (RNGs)](technical_details__RNGs.html) section for further information.

 * * *

 <a name="aa"></a>
-*Q: Is DoxBox based on CrossCrypt?*
+*Q: Is LibreCrypt based on CrossCrypt?*

 *A:*
-This answer was given by the original developer of FreeOTFE, the project DoxBox is based on:
+This answer was given by the original developer of FreeOTFE, the project LibreCrypt is based on:

 > The answer to that is an emphatic **NO**!
 FreeOTFE and CrossCrypt are two **completely** separate projects, written by completely different people.